-Peter Sevcik December 2009
+Peter Sevcik May 2010 Update to the original December 2009 document

-Comcast is launching a new usage meter that monitors and reports on how much traffic a subscriber consumes each month.
+Comcast has launched a new usage meter that monitors and reports on how much traffic a subscriber consumes each month.
 NetForecast was engaged by Comcast to perform independent testing and analysis of the usage meter's accuracy.
 NetForecast had no role in the design or implementation of the Comcast usage meter.
-This report documents the results of our technical audit of the usage meter accuracy for Comcast subscribers served by the Cisco Cable Modem Termination System (CMTS) model 10000 (this is the equipment to be used in Comcast's initial pilot market deployment).
+This report documents the results of our technical audit of the usage meter accuracy for Comcast subscribers served by the Cable Modem Termination System (CMTS) equipment supplied by Arris, Cisco and Motorola.

-NetForecast performed an extensive battery of tests and studies of the meter system over a seven month period.
+NetForecast performed an extensive battery of tests and studies of the meter system over a ten month period.
 NetForecast generated test traffic, performed its own independent traffic measurements and calculations, obtained meter data from Comcast for the same test traffic, and compared NetForecast's predicted results with the Comcast meter results.
 Comcast had no prior knowledge of the values NetForecast predicted.

 Comcast's stated goal is that the usage meter correctly reflect traffic passing through a subscriber's cable modem within plus-or-minus 1.0% accuracy over the month.
-Our analysis validates that the accuracy of the Comcast meter for subscribers served by the Cisco 10000 CMTS is within plus-or-minus 0.5% over the month, well within Comcast's stated goal.
+Our analysis validates that the accuracy of the Comcast meter for subscribers is within plus-or-minus 0.6% over the month, well within Comcast's stated goal.